 This section might sound a little complicated.
 But, in essence, you’re just deciding here which metric is going to get the credit for creating the conversion.

-If you leave it as ‘Last click,’ you should be able to get reliable data.
+If you leave it as ‘Last click,’ you should be able to get reliable quality score data.
 When you gain some more experience, you can experiment with the other options.

 Once, you’re finished, click on ‘Save and continue.’

 You’ll then be provided with your tag.
-This tag needs to be inserted into your website code.
+This tag needs to be inserted into your website code or ad copy.

-If you’re going to be tracking purchases, it helps to place this tag on the page people see, after they have completed their purchases, such as a sale confirmation page.Google Tag Assistant, to make sure that the tag has been installed properly.
+If you’re going to be tracking purchases, it helps to place this tag on the landing pages people see, after they have completed their purchases, such as a sale confirmation page.Google Tag Assistant, to make sure that the tag has been installed properly.

 Note: Linking your AdWords account to your Google Analytics account is also a good idea.

 In doing so, you’ll be able to access data that isn’t available in AdWords.